Lycosaurus/Vcheck---custom_PCB_and_Arduino-Nano/README.md

 ![20240819_144329679_iOS](https://github.com/user-attachments/assets/2c6d5ccd-019a-46fb-a037-84069db2270d)

 This is a full blown features implementation of a propeller balancer.
-The software was originally developed by Peter Ashwwod-Smith.
-Minor modifications were applied.
+The software was originally developed by Peter Ashwood-Smith  -  https://github.com/peterashwoodsmith

-Pleas Note: This project is NOT COMPLETE YET.
+  Septmber 1, 2024  Please Note: This project is NOT COMPLETE YET.
 DO NOT USE.

   It is a work in progress, and documents are being uploaded and corrected.
 A PCB respin is planned to cleanup footprint and other errors.
 Please stay tuned.

 Features